 ICD Guidelines Ignored to Patients' Peril

-Posted on behalf of The Bell Law Firm, PLLC on Jan 11, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Jan 11, 2011 in Wrongful Death

 At dinner tables throughout Charleston, families are debating healthcare reform.
 It's likely the discussion will turn to quality of care at some point, and evidence-based medicine is a key part of quality improvement.
 From evidence-based medicine emerge best practices, or care guidelines.
 Some practitioners and members of the public object to guidelines, arguing that each patient is unique and cannot fall into a formula approach.
 However, a study published in the Journal of the American Medical Association last week showed that in the case of one medical device, the heart implantable cardioverter-defibrillator (ICD), not adhering to the guidelines significantly increases the risk to the patient.

 ICDs are appropriate for patients who have advanced heart failure.
 When the patient's heart beats irregularly, the device shocks it back to normal rhythm.
 Researchers have found that implanting an ICD in other patients -- people who have recently had bypass surgery or suffered a heart attack -- is not beneficial.
 Based on this research, the guidelines do not recommend implanting a defibrillator in a patient who has a limited life expectancy or a patient who has a recent heart failure diagnosis.